qbarthelemy/PyPermut/README.md

 Westfall and Young, *Resampling-based multiple testing: examples and methods* *for p-value adjustment*, Wiley-Blackwell, 1993.

+Pesarin, *Multivariate Permutation Tests – With Applications in Biostatistics*, Wiley-Blackwell, 2001.

 Nichols and Holmes, "Nonparametric permutation tests for functional
-neuroimaging: A primer with examples", *Human Brain Mapping*, 2002.
+neuroimaging: A primer with examples", *Human Brain Mapping*, vol 15, pp 1-25, 2001.

+Edgington and Onghena, *Randomization Tests, Fourth Edition*, Chapman and Hall/CRC, 2007.

 ## Documentation

-TODO
+TODO: put doc on RTD.

 ## Installation